 1. Aids in Weight Loss

-One animal model published in Obesity also found that quinoa extract could protect against diet-induced obesity in mice.
+One animal model published in Obesity found that quinoa extract could protect against diet-induced obesity in mice.
 It also helped increase the amount of calories during the day, enhanced glucose processing and decreased dietary fat absorption in the body.

 2. Nutritious and Gluten-Free